howlingwolfs/Simple-RAG-with-pdf/README.md

 You can ask:

-> In forst month of 2025 how may residential transactions?
+> In first month of 2025 how may residential transactions?

 The system will:
 - Retrieve the most relevant chunk from the PDF